 Developers, support, and other online content providers on our services.

 You can interact with Third-party content, games, apps and other experiences through our Services.
 We may share information about you with these partners so they can provide you with the experiences that you’ve requested, such as:

 - Information in your profile and about how you use our Services.
 For example, we may provide a third-party games provider with your user id or similar, so that the games provider may deliver a game to you that you’ve purchased bundled with one of our products

 - Any other information that you choose to share with the third party through your use of the Services.

-We share the information that we collect with vendors, service providers, researchers and other partners, who work at our direction to support the Services (such as hosting our Services, fulfilling orders, facilitating payments, analysing the way people use our Services, processing credit card payments, providing customer service or sending electronic communications for us).
+We share the information that we collect with vendors, service providers, researchers, and other partners, who work at our direction to support the Services (such as hosting our Services, fulfilling orders, facilitating payments, analyzing the way people use our Services, processing credit card payments, providing customer service or sending electronic communications for us).